Kidney failure: Measurement for CKD

 A normal GFR varies according to many factors, including sex, age, body size and ethnic background.
 Renal professionals consider the glomerular filtration rate (GFR) to be the best overall index of kidney function.
-The National Kidney Foundation offers an easy to use on-line GFR calculator for anyone who is interested in knowing their glomerular filtration rate.
+The National Kidney Foundation offers an easy-to-use on-line GFR calculator for anyone who is interested in knowing their glomerular filtration rate.
 (A serum creatinine level, a simple blood test, is needed to use the calculator.)

 Complications

 Those with end stage renal failure who undergo haemodialysis have higher risk of spontaneous intra-abdominal bleeding than the general population (21.2%) and non-occlusive mesenteric ischemia (18.1%).
 Meanwhile, those undergoing peritoneal dialysis have a higher chance of developing peritonitis and gastrointestinal perforation.
 However, the rate of acute pancreatitis does not differ from the general population.

 Treatment

-The treatment of acute kidney injury depends on the cause.

-The treatment of chronic kidney failure may include renal replacement therapy: hemodialysis, peritoneal dialysis, or kidney transplant.
+Treatment for kidney failure centers on renal replacement therapy, conservative management, and complication control, as no curative options exist for chronic cases.
+It requires multidisciplinary care and patient education for shared decision-making on RRT initiation.